dimarkov-git/greek-exercise/docs/guides/testing-guide.md

 > generated URLs aligned with the `/#/` patterns that the E2E suite asserts
 > against while leaving production builds on the standard history API router.

+### API fallback modes

+- Toggle `VITE_ENABLE_HTTP_FALLBACK=false` to assert real network errors when MSW is disabled.
+- Leave it `true` (default when MSW is on) to reuse the JSON fixtures as a safety net during offline development.
+- The HTTP client exposes a `fallback` option for per-request overrides; Vitest coverage locks the four MSW/fallback permutations.

 ### Page Object Model (POM)

 ```typescript